What is a pastel?

 Yes, working with pastels is dirty and it does get all over your fingers but it washes off with soap and water easily.
 It’s a good idea to apply hand-cream first, this keeps your hands moist (pastels are dry), protects your skin from absorbing the pastel and also makes is easier to wash off.
 You can wear surgical gloves to keep your fingers clean if you prefer but make sure they’re well fitted.

 Where can I buy pastels?

 Any good art supply shop will have a range of pastels.
 You can get them in sets from 20 up to 200 and every colour you can imagine.
 They’re delicious.
 There are also a lot of online options, here in Australia we www.softpastels.com.au where you’ll find a lovely range of pastels.
-The Art Shed in Westend has a lovely selection of pastels and papers and I work there a couple of days a week so come and say hello!
+The Art Shed in Westend has a lovely selection of pastels and papers and I work there a few days a week so come and say hello!
 You can visit the shop or buy online.

 Which brands are the best?